 - The program is designed for students who demonstrate exceptional training for college-level dance.

 - Students work with world-renowned faculty members and guest artists in small classes.

-- There are a variety of technique courses in modern, ballet, pointe, jazz, partnering, and improvisation to choose from.
+- There are a variety of movement courses in ballet, hip hop, jazz,

 - Students also will focus their academic experience on dance history, technology, composition, improvisation, pedagogy, and theoretical perspectives to ensure their success as educated members of the dance community.